trenskow/isvalid/README.md

 {
 	type: Object,
 	schema: {
-		'low': Number,
-		'high': Number
+		'password': { type: String, required: true }, 'passwordRepeat': String
 	}
 	'post': async (data, schema) => {
-		if (data.low > data.high) {
+		if (data.password !== data.passwordRepeat) {
-			throw new Error('low must be lower than high');
+			throw new Error('Passwords must match.');
 		}
-		return data;
 	}
 }
 ````

-In the above example we have specified an object with two keys - `low` and `high`.
-The validator will first make sure, that the object validates to the schema.
-If it does it will then call the post validator - which in this example throws an error if low is bigger than high.
+In the above example we have specified an object with two keys - `password` and `passwordRepeat`.
+The validator first makes sure, that the object validates to the schema.
+If it does it will then call the post validator - which in this example throws an error if passwords do no match.

 > * `post` functions works both by returning promises (async functions) and returning a value.